samuel-book/late_reperfusion_lit/trials/defuse.md

 [2] Albers et al. (2017) A multicenter randomized controlled trial of endovascular therapy following imaging evaluation for ischemic stroke (DEFUSE 3).
 Int J Stroke 12:896-905

 [3] Albers et al. (2018) Thrombectomy for Stroke at 6 to 16 Hours with Selection by Perfusion Imaging.
 New Eng J Med 378:708-18.

+[4] de Havenon et al (2019) Results From DEFUSE 3: Good Collaterals Are Associated With Reduced Ischemic Core Growth but Not Neurologic Outcome.
+Stroke.
+50:632-638